 showing houses on the site.

-Since then little has been done to maintain the site other than a trimming of undergrowth overhanging the footpath.
-The boundary wall is in poor condition, and in 2014 a section was rebuilt after collapsing onto the path.
+Since then little has been done to maintain the site other than a trimming of undergrowth overhanging the footpath., and in 2015 volunteers cleared some of the self -set shrubs and saplings .In places the boundary wall is in poor condition, and in 2014 a section was rebuilt after collapsing onto the path.

 Some of the trees on the site are in a precarious state, with self set sycamores putting pressure on the boundary wall in places, and others with a limited root hold on the rock face.
 There are some self set elm trees that are worth preserving.

 We believe there are aspects of the site that are worth enhancing and preserving: –